pipelight/virshle/CONTRIB.md

 which one is not crucial for virshle functionning.
 The database acts like an index and can be generated from virshle managed files in `/var/lib/virshle/`

+## Rest API

+No need to sort Vms by id in rust code, because they are already sorted by id in the database.

+Structs returned by the API are sorted by id.